danielrosehill/Data-Science-Israel/README.md

 | Big Data Demystified                                         |                                                      | Meetup Group   | [Link](https://www.meetup.com/Big-Data-Demystified?recSource=group_search&recId=d3bf5f07-c4c4-4ebf-be28-76570624ccc0&searchId=154b98f0-a4c1-4f89-a3ab-9a91ccf420be) |
 | Data Management Israel                                       |                                                      | Meetup Group   | [Link](https://www.meetup.com/Data-Management-Israel?recSource=group_search&recId=d3bf5f07-c4c4-4ebf-be28-76570624ccc0&searchId=154b98f0-a4c1-4f89-a3ab-9a91ccf420be) |

+# Entities To Add

+There's a high chance I'll never get around to these, but they would make this resource much more complete.
+Feel free to open a PR to add them in!

+- Data "influencers" / commentators
+- Data conferences and events
+- Industry associations
+- Academic programs
+- Incubators
+- Open source projects (as many commercial projects also have community editions, I may just duplicate the list)
+- Section for AI and ML as it's such a big focus